IBM/CodeEngine/job/README.md

 # Job

 This sample shows up to run a batch job.
 It will create the batch job two ways:
-1 - first, it'll create a Job definition (the config informatin about a job)
+1 - first, it'll create a Job definition (the config information about a job)
     and then it submits that Job to actually do the work.
 2 - second, it'll submit the Job directly without creating the definition
     first.
 Both will generate the same results though.